austenstone/schedule/README.md

 -->

 ## Further help
-To get more help on the Actions see [documentation](https://docs.github.com/en/actions).
+To get more help on the Actions see the [documentation](https://docs.github.com/en/actions).